What is Davos? An insider’s guide to the World Economic Forum’s Annual Meeting

-What do Bono, Donald Trump, Nelson Mandela and Greta Thunberg all have in common?
+What do Donald Trump, Nelson Mandela, Bono and Greta Thunberg all have in common?

 Not much, except that they’ve all been to Davos, Switzerland.
 Each January, famous – and infamous – global influencers from many different spheres rub shoulders with CEOs in the snowy Alpine town.

 Since 1971, the World Economic Forum’s Annual Meeting in Davos has kicked off the year with a discussion on the challenges facing the world.
-But who gets to go?
+But what’s the point of the Davos gathering?
+Who gets to go?
 Who runs the invite list?
-And what’s the point of the whole Davos gathering?
+And why the blue bobble hats?

 Read on to find the answers in our ultimate Davos cheat sheet.